Performing a Yearly Financial Overhaul

 Is there any wiggle room?
 Being financially blind-sided is no fun.
 Been there and bought the tee shirt.
 An emergency fund gives you the freedom to roll with the punches a bit more, and even help someone else if they’re in need.
 We try to have one in addition to the cushion.

-So let’s crack open our budget books, sit down with a cup of coffee, and tackle the job.
+So, let’s crack open our budgets, sit down with a cup of coffee, and tackle the job.

 Popular Articles